Best life insurance for spouses (2024)

 Why should couples consider getting life insurance?

 Life insurance can protect the surviving spouse and any other members of your family from a significant financial hardship due to the loss of income if the other spouse were to die.
-If you die while your life insurance policy is active, your beneficiaries can claim the death benefit, which is usually delivered as a tax-free lump sum.
+Thirty percent of Americans say their household would struggle financially within one month if their partner died.
+[1] If you die while your life insurance policy is active, your beneficiaries can claim the death benefit, which is usually delivered as a tax-free lump sum.

 Newlyweds can work together to ensure their life insurance coverage is enough for any new, shared, or anticipated expenses — including child care, future financial obligations, shared debt like a mortgage, and funeral expenses.
 [2]